Caleb VanGrinsven Dates FBI Agent, Is Arrested When She Finds Out His Secret

 She could have discovered some of the information herself by searching online records.

-VanGrinsven's wife, who lives in the city of Maricopa, filed a complaint and order of protection against him in October, Maricopa County family-court records show.
+VanGrinsven's wife, (or girlfriend), who lives in the city of Maricopa, filed a complaint and order of protection against him in October, Maricopa County family-court records show.
 In December, the Pinal County Attorney's Office filed a complaint against VanGrinsven for failing to comply with a domestic-violence court order.
 That case is scheduled for a pretrial hearing on June 3.

 It's unclear precisely when Herrick made the unpleasant connections, but the news apparently caught her by surprise: When she informed her training agent about VanGrinsven, he was "currently" at her Flagstaff residence, having driven up from Phoenix to see her.